Myths and misconceptions might boost your fear of wearing contact lenses. Most of these misconceptions can be related to the fear of the unknown.

 †Please note professional eye examination and fitting fees may apply.
 UK residents 18 or over only.
 One trial per person.
 Eligibility subject to optician approval.
 Participating opticians only.
 See link for full terms and conditions.

-‡ All ACUVUE® Brand Contact Lenses have UV Blocking to help provide protection against transmission of harmful UV radiation to the cornea and into the eye.
+‡ All ACUVUE® Contact Lenses have UV Blocking to help provide protection against transmission of harmful UV radiation to the cornea and into the eye.
 UV absorbing contact lenses are NOT substitutes for protective UV absorbing eyewear such as UV absorbing goggles or sunglasses because they do not completely cover the eye and surrounding area.
 You should continue to use UV absorbing eyewear as directed by your optician.